 Founded in 2017, Nearpeer was made to address the loneliness and isolation crisis in colleges and communities, according to Nearpeer.
 By connecting students, the company believes they are more likely to develop comfort and belonging, which helps turn applicants into enrolled students who stay in college.

-research study issued by Nearpeer and California State University, Northridge shows that the app helped increase overall enrollment and retention at Northridge and was also effective among targeted minority and first-generation students.
+A research study issued by Nearpeer and California State University, Northridge shows that the app helped increase overall enrollment and retention at Northridge and was also effective among targeted minority and first-generation students.

 Schwank said that there was some consideration to market the Nearpeer program to returning students, but that it’s difficult to gauge interest for something like that for students who have been on campus for some time.
 Returning students can still make accounts through their UCCS emails.